Legislative Assembly for the ACT: 2010 Week 04 Hansard (Thursday, 25 March 2010) . . Page.. 1546 ..

 Mrs Dunne: Yes, that is right, sorry.
 That is right.

-Supplementary answers to question without notice
+Supplementary answers to questions without notice

 Bimberi—Aboriginal liaison officer